say2joe/jquery.cache/README.md

 Remove objects from the cache by passing an empty string selector.

+Refresh the cached collection with only what exists in the current DOM.

 Do NOT bind events to nodes which may be removed from the document.

 NOTE: $.cache is a hidden deprecated core property of jQuery (1.x) which is being removed.